ShunYCheung/ShunYCheung.github.io/_pages/about.md

 I enjoy solving problems, usually by exploring data and applying statistical methods to uncover insights.
 My current research focuses on gravitational-wave memory, tests of general relativity and glitch mitigation in gravitational-wave detectors.

 Beyond my research, I also enjoy exploring interesting problems in other fields.
-You can find some of these projects in m
+You can find some of these projects in my blog posts.

 If you’d like to get in touch (or even offer me a job!), feel free to contact me via email.